poppy-project/poppy-docs/06-programing/03-python.md

 This will actually import all Poppy robots installed on the Python distribution you are using.
 If you want to use a specific robot, you can replace the *\** (which means all here) by the name of the robot you want.

 For the ErgoJr:

 ```python
 from poppy.creatures import PoppyErgoJr
 ```

 For the Torso:

 ```python
 from poppy.creatures import PoppyTorso
 ```

 For the Humanoid:

 ```python
 from poppy.creatures import PoppyHumanoid
 ```

 > Note: If you see an error similar to the one below when executing the previous line, this means that the libraries are not correctly installed.
-See the section TODO
+See the section TODO.

 ```python
 In [1]: from poppy.creatures import PoppyHumanoid